Creating the Warehouse of the Future

 According to Facility Executive magazine, small- and mid-sized buildings are now becoming the industry norm, quoting research from JLL.
 Roughly 60% of new warehouse development falls into the 50,000- to 250,000-square-foot range.
 That said, JLL and Facility Executive predict the following trends:

-- Growing clear heights: “To optimize warehouse utilization, yesterday’s 24- to 26-foot ceiling height has risen to the 26- to 40-foot range today.
+- Automations make taller warehouses possible: “To optimize warehouse utilization, yesterday’s 24- to 26-foot ceiling height has risen to the 26- to 40-foot range today.
 One reason is that automated picking technology can easily reach even the highest shelves.”

-- Sustainability: “Solar panels, LED lighting, cool-roof systems, thermal glass, clerestory windows and other new green materials and innovations are leading warehouses into a new age.”
+- Sustainability and green designs will become the norm: “Solar panels, LED lighting, cool-roof systems, thermal glass, clerestory windows and other new green materials and innovations are leading warehouses into a new age.”
 Industrial fans were not mentioned, but they should also be part of this trend.

-More consumers will be ordering products online and expect same-day delivery.
-But simultaneously, cities will be more congested.
-SupplyChain247.com predicts that there will likely be a “shared service model” where “multiple sellers share space in the same facility with products from these sellers consolidated for delivery.”
+- Simultaneously, congested cities could lead to shared solutions: SupplyChain247.com predicts that there will likely be a “shared service model” where “multiple sellers share space in the same facility with products from these sellers consolidated for delivery.”
 Urban warehouses that produce products, such as 3D printing, as well as store and ship them, often with same-day delivery.
 Technology will play a significant role in delivering the speed and efficiency required and automating the movement of products from large regional warehouses to urban distribution centers.

 In any foreseeable future, the roles of the Internet of Things (IoT) and artificial intelligence (AI) will continue to grow.
 Not only do they help distribution centers better predict demand and reduce inventory costs, they enhance safety and productivity and can decrease energy costs.